Green Underlaying Materials for Floating Floors

 Sustainable flooring should start under your floorboards.
 There are plenty of green underlay options.
 Be sure to consider toxicity, recycled content, and insulation when choosing what to place under the floors.

-First, don't try to reduce your use of "stuff" by skipping the underlay.
-Your frugality might be counterproductive if the floor requires quicker replacement.
-The underlay can keep moisture and mold off the floors.
+First, don't try to reduce your use of "stuff" by skipping the underlay (that's the layer of material set atop your subfloor to provide a smooth surface) before you install new flooring.
+Your frugality might be counterproductive if it shortens the floor's life expectancy.
+An underlay can keep moisture and mold off the floors.
 Bamboo, cork, laminates, or other floating floors may also develop cracks and gaps and wear down faster without a soft cushion.
-Finally, underlay can block noise and make flooring more flexible, so it is easier on the knees.
+Finally, underlay tends to block noise and make flooring more flexible, so it is easier on the knees.

 Nasty chemicals are often the easiest way for manufacturers to create a flexible, mold- and noise-resistant insulator.
-For the planet's health, avoid toxic chemicals and minimize volatile organic compounds.
+For our planet's health, avoid toxic chemicals and minimize volatile organic compounds.
 For your health, look for formaldehyde-free, antimicrobial and hypoallergenic materials.
 Don't assume a natural material, such as wool or wood, is pure.
-It may be chemically enhanced to prevent mold and moisture.
+It might be chemically enhanced to inhibit mold and moisture.
 On the other hand, some synthetic rubber and polyurethane products may be formulated with minimal VOCs, and could be safer for allergy sufferers.

 Recycled and Renewable Content

-- Cork underlay certainly fits the bill.
-Cork is a rapidly renewable bark, and stripping the bark is considered beneficial for the tree, extending its lifespan.
+- Cork underlay certainly fills the bill.
+Cork is a rapidly renewable bark, and stripping the bark is actually thought to be beneficial for the tree, extending its lifespan.
 Consider putting a soft cork underlay under a solid cork floor.

 - Likewise, try wood under wood.
 Redupax is designed for use under floating laminate and engineered wood floors.
 It is primarily compressed wood certified by the Forest Stewardship Council.
 Note that the manufacturer does not promote Redupax as VOC- or formaldehyde-free.